ajt-it/cisco_host_config_backup/README.md

 On the Ubuntu machine:

+Find your way to where the script is located;

-With the following command, run the script : " sudo ./cisco_backup.py "
+... with the following command, run the script : " sudo ./cisco_backup.py "

 ![5](https://user-images.githubusercontent.com/46109209/134436693-836f6daf-782e-4f76-8fa8-9d83bba1b0bd.png)